robenkleene/software-references/excel/excel-charts.md

 ## Tips

-- There's no way to swap the X and Y axes automatically, there is a "Switch Row/Column" button under "Chart Design", but that does something different.
+- There's no way to swap the X and Y axes automatically, there is a `Switch Row/Column` button under `Chart Design`, but that does something different.
 To swap the axes, cut and paste between the two "Y values" and "Horizontal (Category) axis labels".

 ## Customizing a Chart